 My study did have some limitations that may have affected quiz scores.
 The iTouches used in the study were a classroom set provided by the school for in class use only.
 Students were unable to take these home to practice their vocabulary.
 With the paper flashcards, students were able to take them home to practice, perhaps increasing their quiz scores.

 Another limitation of this study was the teaching that followed the use of the flashcards.
 During the 3A unit, I was in the classroom using the flashcards with the students and followed flashcard use with more vocabulary practice.
-However, due to a medical leave during the 3B unit, a substitute was in the classroom with the students before their quiz.
+However, due to a medical leave during the 3B unit, it was a substitute, instead of me, who was in the classroom with the students before their quiz.
 The substitute may have followed flashcard use each day with different vocabulary activities, which may have affected quiz scores.
 I would like to try this study again in the spring semester when I will be in the classroom for both units.

-Time is always a limitation in the classroom, as it was in my study as well.
+Time is always a limitation in the classroom, as it was in my study.
 I was only able to compare results over two units.
 Continuing the study and using iTouch flashcards and paper flashcards for more units may provide more extensive results.
 I do believe the results of my study are significant, however, to show that even though students may be more motivated to use technology, their learning may not necessarily improve because of it.
 The study also only included 48 students from the fall semester of Spanish.
-Continuing the study into the spring semester and widening it to more Spanish I students may affect the results.
+Continuing the study into the spring semester and widening it to more Spanish I students may render different results.

 Reflection